Coronavirus Vaccine

 In

-1858 Louis Pasteur demonstrated sterilization prevented fermentation
+1858, Louis Pasteur demonstrated that sterilization prevented fermentation

 of grapes into wine, a process that killed the yeast responsible for

-fermentation and after that the Spontaneous generation theory was
+fermentation, and after that, the Spontaneous generation theory was

 thrown out.